-Her essay, Liminal Spaces in Tradition: Odissi as a Continually Evolving Form, features in the reader Tilt Pause Shift: Dance Ecologies in India, published by Tulika Books, 2016.
+Her essay, Liminal Spaces in Tradition: Odissi as a Continually Evolving Form, features in Tilt Pause Shift: Dance Ecologies in India, published by Tulika Books, 2016.
+In 2017, her essay, Significant Issues for Contemporary Dancers in India, appeared in Marg’s special issue on contemporary dance.

 Ranjana is Programmes Director at the Gati Dance Forum.
 She lives in Delhi.